A bathroom can be a spa-like oasis or an uncomfortable necessity. What makes the difference between the two is a thoughtful design and plan.

 Typical bathroom sizes are difficult to determine since houses vary greatly in shape and size.
 A smaller apartment, for example, can have bathrooms as small as 40 square feet.
 Large homes can have bathrooms larger than 100 square feet.

-As a general rule of thumb, your bathroom layout should always allow for a smooth flow of traffic.
+As a general rule of thumb, your bathroom layout should always allow for a smooth traffic flow.
 If you’re working within a confined space, that means limiting the number of fixtures that obstruct traffic.
 If you have a lot of space to work with, it means creating a design that directs traffic well.

 Types of Bathrooms: Size and Dimensions